 Why spend a few hours writing an argument on my opinion when he has covered all angles?

-Please take the time to read through the blog copied in below.
-A great write up and may help your own decisions on how your feet should be positioned when squat.
-Happy reading.
+Please take the time to read through the blog.
+A great write up and may help your own decisions on how your feet should be positioned when squatting.